 7 Advantages Installing Skylights Will Bring to Your Home Design

-Skylights can be a beneficial addition to any room in your home.
-Their rooftop location gives skylights some unique characteristics that can give you many advantages.
+Installing Skylights can be a beneficial addition to any room in your home.
+Their rooftop location gives skylights unique characteristics that can give you many advantages.

-The many different styles and features of skylights give you more control over how they look and the benefits you get from them.
+Skylights’ many different styles and features give you more control over how they look and the benefits you get from them.

-Keep reading to discover seven benefits of adding a skylight to your home design.
+Keep reading to discover the seven benefits of adding a skylight to your home design.

 1. More Natural Light

-Skylights are also a good solution in dark areas that don’t have any windows, such as hallways or interior bathrooms.
+Skylights are also a good solution in dark areas without windows, such as hallways or interior bathrooms.
 Those spaces would otherwise rely on artificial light all day and night.
 Skylights brighten those spaces and make them feel more cheerful.

 Since skylights are on the roof, they capture the sunlight longer than windows.
-Depending on how the skylight is positioned, you can capture sunlight all day long.
+Depending on the skylight’s position, you can capture sunlight all day.

 Having overhead natural light can take the place of artificial lighting for the majority of the day.
-Natural light is often more appealing because it’s not as harsh as artificial light.
-You might find that it’s easier to see what you’re doing in natural light than with artificial light.
+Natural light is often more appealing because it’s less harsh than artificial light.
+You might find seeing what you’re doing in natural light easier than with artificial light.

-It also helps you cut down on your electric bill since you don’t have to run your lamps and overhead lights as much.
-This not only saves you money, but it can also cut down on your carbon footprint, which is good for the environment.
+It also helps reduce your electric bill since you don’t have to run your lamps and overhead lights as much.
+This saves you money and reduces your carbon footprint, which is good for the environment.

 2. Heating and Cooling Benefits

-The amount of heat that you gain in the winter from your skylight depends on the characteristics of the skylight.
-Some skylights have glazing or tint on them to cut down on the UV rays that penetrate the material.
+The amount of heat you gain in the winter from your skylight depends on the characteristics of the skylight.
+Some skylights have glazing or tints to cut down on the UV rays that penetrate the material.
 This can reduce how much heat enters your home.

 The solar heat gain coefficient (SHGC) measures how much heat will come in through the skylight.
 A high SHGC means more heat enters your home through the skylight.
 If you want the benefits of warmth in the winter, choose a skylight with a higher SHGC.